30 years in: Quo vadis generalized uncertainty principle?: Open problems

 In Sec. \ref{GUPInt}, we provided a short introduction into the field of GUPs by first defining a deformed commutator between $\hx^a$ and $\hp_b$ (\cf Eq. \eqref{DefHeisAlg}), and then providing a model Hamiltonian in Eq. \eqref{eqn:GUPHam}, which we repeat here for convenience

-However, we also showed that the mere existence of a minimal length does not fix the definition of the momentum $\hp_a.$ Given a model as in Eq. \eqref{DefHeisAlg}, we can check for a minimal length, but that minimal length is just a byproduct of the deformation.
+However, we also showed (\cf see Eq. \eqref{eqn:WaveNumSpec} and the ensuing comments below) that the mere existence of a minimal length does not fix the definition of the momentum $\hp_a.$ Given a model as in Eq. \eqref{DefHeisAlg}, we can check for a minimal length, but that minimal length is just a byproduct of the deformation.
 In other words, simply proposing the Hamiltonian in Eq. \eqref{eqn:GUPHam} corresponds to a \emph{top-down} approach.
 Yet, an exact intuition on a specific form of Eq. \eqref{DefHeisAlg} and posterior definition of Hamiltonian, as is usually required from top-down reasoning, is lacking.

 Given the wave-number conjugate to the position $\hk_a$ introduced in Eq. \eqref{eqn:PosWaveNumCom}, there is a constructive statement that can be made from the sole presence of the minimal-length scale itself.
 The boundedness of the ensuing wave-number space is not only a tool to check for the existence of a minimal length, but it can also be used as basis for a \emph{bottom-up} treatment of the ensuing models.
 The existence of an operator $\hp_a$ satisfying Eq. \eqref{DefHeisAlg} is not required on the level of kinematics; it amounts to an additional structure whose definition is somewhat arbitrary.
 In other words, kinematically, there is only one model of minimal-length quantum mechanics.